msimerson/postfix-parser/README.md

 ## See also

-See [log-ship-elasticsearch-postfix](https://github.com/DoubleCheck/log-ship-elasticsearch-postfix) for an example of combining all log entries for a message into a normalized document.
+See [log-ship-elastic-postfix](https://github.com/DoubleCheck/log-ship-elastic-postfix) for an example of combining all log entries for a single message into a normalized document.

 [ci-img]: https://travis-ci.org/DoubleCheck/postfix-parser.svg